Airlines plunge as Italian coronavirus outbreak threatens longer crisis

 In an email to frequent flyers on Monday, Singapore Airlines highlighted the air filtration systems on its jets as well as “enhanced cleaning” procedures between flights, including “disinfectant fogging” and removal of headrest covers.

-Among full-service European carriers, shares in Air France-KLM, Lufthansa and British Airways owner IAG all fell about 9%.
+Among full-service European carriers, shares in Air France-KLM (AIRF.PA), Lufthansa (LHAG.DE) and British Airways owner IAG (ICAG.L) all fell about 9%.

 “The market reaction is a reflection of the fear and uncertainty of the virus being in Europe and particularly in Italy,” said Stephen Furlong, transport analyst at Dublin-based brokerage Davy.